 - Our surgical team uses a Safe Surgery Checklist at three critical points: before you receive anesthesia, before an incision is made, and before you leave the operating room—ensuring that every step of your surgery is performed when and how it should be

-- You are kept warm during surgery so your normal body temperature is maintained (what’s known as “normothermia”)—contributing to positive surgical outcomes
+- You are kept warm during surgery so your normal body temperature is maintained (known as “normothermia”)—contributing to positive surgical outcomes

 We see our patients as partners in this effort since there are steps you can take to help prevent surgical site infections, too, such as: